 Make the Camera Housing

 The camera works best if the lens is not behind the housing material, no matter how clear that may seem.
-We drill a hole in our housing and use a cover to protect the lens.
+We drill a hole in the main housing and use a rain cover to protect the lens.

 Assemble the Camera